people playing billiards

 What are the different types of cue sports?

-– Carom billiards, played on tables without pockets, typically ten feet in length, including straight rail, balkline, one-cushion carom, three-cushion billiards, artistic billiards, and four-ball.
+• Carom Billiards: Played on pocketless tables, typically ten feet long, including straight rail, balkline, one-cushion carom, three-cushion billiards, artistic billiards, and four-ball.

 Is pool hard to learn?